-object a single biological sequence in the form of an DNAString, RNAString or AAString or multiple biological sequences as DNAStringSet, RNAStringSet, AAStringSet (or as BioVector).

-training sequences on which the mixture model was trained as DNAStringSet, mixModel model object of class KBModel trained with kernel mixture.
+object a single biological sequence in the form of an DNAString, RNAString or AAString or multiple biological sequences as DNAStringSet, RNAStringSet, AAStringSet (or as BioVector). trainseqs training sequences on which the mixture model was trained as DNAStringSet, RNAStringSet, AAStringSet (or as BioVector). mixModel model object of class KBModel trained with kernel mixture. kernels a list of sequence kernel objects of class SequenceKernel.
+The same kernels must be used as in training.